agrim123/algo-ds/Data Structures/Hashing/Readme.md

 **Hashing is an improvement over Direct Access Table.**

 ```
-In hashing, large keys are converted into small keys by using hash functions.
-The values are then stored in a data structure called hash table.
+In hashing, large keys are converted into small keys by using **hash functions**.
+The values are then stored in a data structure called **hash table**.
 ```
 The idea of hashing is to distribute entries (key/value pairs) uniformly across an array.
 Each element is assigned a key (converted key).
 By using that key we can access the element in O(1) time.

 A good hash function should have following properties

 1. Efficiently computable.